 Earth Science > Atmosphere > Atmospheric Water Vapor > Water Vapor Indicators > Humidity

 The NOAA Dual-Beam UV-Absorption Ozone Photometer (NOAA-O3) is an in situ optical balloon-borne and airborne instrument that measures ozone concentrations in the troposphere and lower stratosphere.
-It operates at a wavelength of 254 nm, enabling it to calculate ozone number density due to the precise ozone absorption cross section at that wavelength.
+It operates at 254 nm, enabling calculation of ozone number density from the precise ozone absorption cross section at that wavelength.
 It has a sampling rate of 2 Hz and a horizontal resolution of 100 to 200 meters during typical research flights.

 Earth Science > Atmosphere > Air Quality > Tropospheric Ozone